-- Give our parents/carers details on attendance at the end of each school half term.
-We will do this by reporting each child's individual attendance. - Contact parents/carers should their child's attendance show signs of beginning to fall below 97% to offer guidance and support to improve attendance. - Use 'First Day Response' and keep records of this to inform teachers why children in their classes are absent. - Work in close partnership with the Education Welfare Officer to monitor patterns of attendance and non-attendance. - Celebrate good attendance by displaying individual and class achievements on school notice boards and within each classroom. - Celebrate good attendance on Newsletters and reward high attending children with Termly treats. - Have an end of year reward trip, funded by the school, for children with 98% attendance and above. - Celebrate attendance during weekly assemblies with 'Class of the Week' reward boxes for highest attending class in KS1, highest attending class in LKS2 and highest attending class in UKS2. - Enable children with appropriate attendance patterns/an increasing attendance to attend extra-curricular clubs and eventually graduate from Children's University.
+- Give our parents/carers details on attendance termly at parent's evening.
+We will do this by reporting each child's individual attendance, broken down into possible number of attended sessions, actual number off attended sessions and number of unauthorised absences.
+Any late marks are also shared.
+Parent's can request the details of their children's absence at any other time throughout the year. - Intermittent raffles throughout the year for children Year 1-6.
+Children must attend every day and on time for a week to be in the raffle.
+Pupil voice has told us that this is the initiative that has the most impact. - Contact parents/carers should their child's attendance show signs of beginning to fall below 90% to offer guidance and support to improve attendance. - Use 'First Day Response' and keep records of this to inform teachers why children in their classes are absent. - Work in close partnership with the Education Welfare Officer to monitor patterns of attendance and non-attendance. - Celebrate good attendance by displaying individual and class achievements on school displays and within each classroom. - Celebrate good attendance on Newsletters and reward children who attend 100% of the time in a term with termly treats. - Celebrate attendance achievements in weekly assemblies where